garbagetrash/morrogen/README.md

 So far I've gotten exterior heightmap generation working with a couple different types of noise, and I also implemented a basic uniformly distributed tree placement algorithm.
-Right now I support Bitter Coast and Ascadian Isle trees with random rotations, I need to look at adding a random scaling factor, too, to help break up the uniformity of the trees.
+Right now I support Bitter Coast, Ascadian Isle, and grazeland trees with random rotations, I need to look at adding a random scaling factor, too, to help break up the uniformity of the trees.
 Eventually I'd rather do proper distributions of flora, too, other than just a uniform distribution.
 In real life you'd expect to see forests, clearing, and patches of trees.
 Global structure is essential to avoiding your randomly generated content from looking just.... random.